levelhead-wiki/levelhead-wiki.github.io/source/content/tech-list/you-and-the-goods.md

 ### Package Jump Panic
 ![Package Jump Panic](/img/you-and-the-goods/PackageJumpPanic.gif#floatright)
-While the package is on a Spikeatron, GR-18 can safely stand on the package.
+While the package is on a Spiketron, GR-18 can safely stand on the package.
 Starting from that state, perform a Package Jump then throw the package down at the end of the jump.
-GR-18 can navigate a floor of Spikeatrons by repeating this technique.
+GR-18 can navigate a floor of Spiketrons by repeating this technique.
 This also works with a Throw Block.

 Tech Demo Level: [2njlkjk | "Package Jump Panic" by BscotchSeth @bscotch101](https://lvlhd.co/+2njlkjk)